 You will find the 3D Secure service when purchasing from online stores who also participate in the 3D Secure programme.

 Once you have selected the items you wish to purchase, you will be directed to pay for your purchases.
-If you decide to pay by means of a credit card, a message will appear on screen requesting you to enter your one-time pin.
-This pin will be sent to you by SMS on the mobile phone number that you have registered with Truevo.
+If you decide to pay by means of a credit card, a message will appear on screen requesting you to enter your one-time PIN.
+This PIN will be sent to you by SMS on the mobile phone number that you have registered with Truevo.

-You have a set amount of time and a number of attempts to enter the pin correctly.
-If you do not enter the pin correctly, you will be unable to complete your online purchase.
+You have a set amount of time and a number of attempts to enter the PIN correctly.
+If you do not enter the PIN correctly, you will be unable to complete your online purchase.
 Once the transaction is authenticated, your purchase is complete.

 This ensures that only you can make online payments using your card.
-Truevo will send you a new passcode by SMS each time you make an online purchase at a participating merchant, so you do not have to remember yet another passcode.
+Truevo will send you a new passcode by SMS each time you make an online purchase at a participating business, so you do not have to remember yet another passcode.

 Did we answer your question?